Science, Old and New

 Joseph Wright, “An Experiment on a Bird in the Air Pump” (1768), oil on canvas

-The early 20th century saw the rise of a new model of atoms that understand them as consisting of a dense nucleus orbited by electrons, somewhat like the planets of our solar system orbit the sun.
+The early 20th century saw the rise of a new model of atoms that understood them as consisting of a dense nucleus orbited by electrons, somewhat like the planets of our solar system orbit the sun.
 The implications of this model are rather startling.
 For instance, the chair we are sitting on and the floor on which we stand, while they appear to be quite solid, are in fact mostly empty space, the distance lying between the nuclei and their electrons being quite immense.
 The chair and floor do not appear to be 99% emptiness, but that is what they indeed are, according to the new science.
 (This account of physical objects is already out-dated; a more up-to-date scientific account is even more difficult to associate with our normal, non-mathematical experience of “the world.”)

 The new scientists also came to appreciate the importance of experimentation, of testing their hypotheses against the sense-data of experience.
 The natural world was the object of study, and so it was similarly the final judge as to the truth of scientific claims.
 If hypotheses are routinely checked against the data of the senses, foolish assertions such as we occasionally find in Aristotle (for example, that men have more teeth than women, or that bees emerge spontaneously from manure) will always be short-lived and quickly disproved.
 Aristotle was an acute observer of nature, but he often relied on written authority and hearsay, and failed to check this hearsay against nature itself.